MTD quarterly updates: what tradespeople need to submit in 2026

 What is MTD for Income Tax?

-MTD for Income Tax replaces the annual Self Assessment tax return with a system of regular digital updates sent to HMRC throughout the year.
-You will use compatible software to keep digital records and send four quarterly updates per tax year, plus a final end-of-period statement.
+MTD for Income Tax marks a significant shift from the traditional annual Self Assessment tax return to a system that requires regular digital updates to be sent to HMRC.
+The objective is to streamline tax processes and enhance accuracy.
+As a tradesperson, you'll need to use compatible software to maintain digital records and submit four quarterly updates each tax year, concluding with a final end-of-period statement.

 Who is affected in 2026?